-In 2023, joint meetings of the Management Board and Supervisory Board were held by videoconference on 26 January, 9 March, 2 May and 26 June.
-An in-person meeting was held in Rotterdam on 11 September 2023.
+In 2024, joint meetings of the Management Board and Supervisory Board were held by videoconference on 10 January and 29 May.
+An in-person joint meeting was held in London on 16 September 2024.
+The chairs of the Management and Supervisory Boards have a regular bi-monthly call, and regular written updates are shared by the Management Board with the Supervisory Board regarding SDBN's ongoing projects.
 In addition to this, there were frequent (informal) communications between the members of the Management Board, the Supervisory Board, and the Foundation's advisors by e-mail and (conference) call.